Vince Dean

-Vince Dean (born January 7, 1959) is an American politician and a Republican member of the Tennessee House of Representatives for the 30th district, which encompasses part of Hamilton County.
-He previously served as State House Majority Floor Leader.
-He resigned from his seat on August 31, 2014, as he was elected to be the Hamilton County Criminal Court Clerk.
-He was replaced by Marc Gravitt.
+Vince Dean (born January 7, 1959) is an American politician who was a Republican member of the Tennessee House of Representatives from 2006 to 2014.
+He represented the 30th district, encompassing parts of Hamilton County.
+Dean served as State House Majority Floor Leader before resigning from his seat on August 31, 2014, after he was elected Hamilton County Criminal Court clerk.